Tips For Selling Your Home in 2025 — Advice from Experts

 Price correctly

-In a seller’s market, when inventory is low, and buyers have fewer choices, you can typically price your home higher.
-But in a buyer’s market, when inventory is high, and buyers have more power, you’ll want to price your home more competitively.
+In a seller’s market, when inventory is low and buyers have fewer choices, you can typically price your home higher.
+But in a buyer’s market, when inventory is high and buyers have more power, you’ll want to price your home more competitively.

-This is especially important to limit the number of days your house spends on the market.
+It’s especially important to limit the number of days your house spends on the market.
 Houses that have been sitting for sale for a while can turn off buyers, who may suspect the home is either overpriced or in need of significant work.

 Know your options